rcrowther/need/README.rst

 TextInputForm
 ++++++++++++++
-Djangos formbuild classes are smart, but too complex for a deliberately simple form like a search box.
+Django's formbuild classes are smart, but too complex for a deliberately simple form like a search box.
 This case needs no instances, no field management, etc.

 This is a rebuild of Django's Form class.
 It contains one builtin field only, called 'data'.
 It binds, verifies, errors, and renders like a Django Form, so (in Python) it's a Django Form.